-39 responses to “Barack Obama and Rajiv Gandhi”
+39 thoughts on “Barack Obama and Rajiv Gandhi

 “If you really want change without going through a violent revolution, you need an insider familiar with the workings of the system who will nudge it in the “right” direction”